MicrosoftDocs/PlayReady/Docs/Overview/playready-and-other-protection-technologies.md

 A **PlayEnabler** represents a technology that content from a PlayReady Client is allowed to play to.
 For example:

    *  A client playing PlayReady-protected content and passing the audio/video to an AirPlay receiver, using the AirPlay link protection.
-   *  A client playing PlayReady-protected content and passing the audio/video to Unknown Output.
+   *  A client playing PlayReady-protected content and passing the audio/video to an Unknown Output.
    *  A client playing PlayReady-protected content and passing the audio/video to a network receiver, protected using DTCP-IP.

 A PlayEnabler object is an optional right that a license may contain, if it's set by the service provider when creating the license.
 If it is present, the client is allowed to play and pass the audio/video signal to the corresponding output.
 Note that a PlayEnabler involves an Export operation if passing to the corresponding output requires transcription (that is, PlayReady decryption and re-encryption with a different encryption key and format).